rapid258/Download-Sui/README.md

 ## Consolidado Energía por Empresa Departamento y Municipio", con precios, consumo y suscriptores

-Age: Year of the data
+Age: Year of the data:
 Site: Type of location with three possible options Urban Center, Rural, Urban
 Department: Department of the location.
 Municipality: Municipality of the location.